AnnualCreditReport.com - Get Your Free Credit Reports

 The credit report itself is presented in an easy to use format, with links to each section of the credit report, including open accounts, potentially negative information and recent credit inquiries.
 This electronic format is far easier than the old method of requesting a copy of the credit report by mail, reading through the paper and painstakingly documenting errors by hand.
 You can easily spot any attempts at identity theft or other potential problems.

-The online credit report also provides a "contact us" link that to dispute any erroneous information found on the report.
-Do NOT use this.
-Any disputes should by made through regular mail and sent certified mail.
+The online credit report also provides a "dispute" link so you can dispute any erroneous information found on the report.
+You can use this or you can submit disputes through regular mail and send them via certified mail.
+We have found both methods work equally well.

 The web site has a FAQs section for asking "how to" questions about getting your credit report and using this free service more effectively.
 The FAQ link is located right at the top of the home page, making it visible to consumers wanting answers to their questions.